 eFax services send incoming faxes to email.
 You can open and save documents to your computer.
 If you need to send a paper document, scan and email it.
 You don’t have to change your fax number.
 You can port an existing fax number to an eFax service and be done with your fax machine forever.

-The Verdict: Email was supposed to be the end of faxing.
+Email was supposed to be the end of faxing.
 Email has been around since the early 1990’s but Staples still sells fax machines, fax ink and paper and businesses still pay $40 a month for dedicated fax lines.
 That being said, I can’t think of one good reason to maintain a fax.

 This is a popular debate with telecom professionals and hundreds of pages have been written about the topic.
 It seems like a no brainer to eliminate all the headaches related to wireless procurement and support by simply offering your employees a monthly stipend for their wireless phone service.
 Your employees are happy because they can purchase the phones they want and aren’t restricted in their use.

-The Verdict: Employee owned saves you from a number of headaches with a few caveats: If your company employs a sales staff, you should supply them with wireless phones.
+Employee owned saves you from a number of headaches with a few caveats: If your company employs a sales staff, you should supply them with wireless phones.
 That’s because most sales reps give their cell numbers to customers and if a sales rep quits or is fired, you could lose a customer or two to a competitor.
 If security is important and your employees receive emails that include proprietary and sensitive information, company provided cell phones is the better way to go.

 Do you want to buy a phone system or rent end sets from a Hosted VoIP provider?

-The Verdict: If your company is smaller and you have fewer than ten phone lines and ten people needing a phone; if you don’t currently own a phone system and don’t want to sink close to 10k into a system and pay for the required maintenance, it might make sense to go hosted.
+If your company is smaller and you have fewer than ten phone lines and ten people needing a phone; if you don’t currently own a phone system and don’t want to sink close to 10k into a system and pay for the required maintenance, it might make sense to go hosted.
 Hosted VoIP providers roll the cost of their phone equipment into their monthly service charge.
 That typically includes your phone service, phone equipment and internet access.
 You’ll receive all the latest technology and functionality, your equipment will never become obsolete and you’ll never have to worry about software updates or maintenance.

 If you’re operating a larger business, that requires more than ten business phone lines and end sets; if you have staff onsite that can help you manage your technology; if your accounting staff understands how to depreciate a capital expenditure, it makes more sense to purchase a phone system.